 Since the implants go into the bone itself, patients must wait until bone growth is complete before having the procedure done.
 This typically happens around the end of adolescence.
 Temporary solutions are always available, however.
 Dr. Gallardo can advise you on your best options until your bones are fully developed and ready for the implants.

+Dental implants are strong and snugly fitted into the jaw bone or gum and they can be surgically removed.
+They won’t shift or fall out unless there is trauma to the teeth or poor dental hygiene.
+Although dental implants do not come with a lifetime guarantee, you may very well be stuck with them for life.
 These advanced prosthetic teeth can withstand decades of stress, and they don’t rot.
 Because of their potential for longevity, they make an excellent choice for single or multiple teeth replacements.
-Just care for your implant daily and keep your appointments for regular dental checkups, and your brilliant smile can last forever.
+You’ll just need to care for your implant daily and keep your appointments for regular dental checkups, and your beautiful smile can last forever.

 If you live near Miami, FL, Gallardo Periodontics and Implant Dentistry offers dental implants among its services, and is conveniently located at 2020 SW 27th Ave Miami, FL 33145